 If you want to play sports instead of watching them, there will be a Dads Weekend Basketball Tournament from 11a.m.- 4 p.m. on Saturday at Ping Center Area C. The tournament is retro-themed and costs 20$ for each team to register.
 Winners will be awarded with a Ohio University Intramural Championship T-shirt.

 Alden Library will be transformed into a miniature golf course from 10 a.m. to 4 p.m. on Friday and Saturday for the Fourth Alden Open.
+There will also be a live optishot 2 review, for those interested.
 Obstacles such as giant foods and spinning wheels will be placed on the course which winds through the study spaces and bookshelves of the library.

 A complete list of scheduled events and ticket information can be found on Ohio University’s website.